Terri-Kennedy/pidp11/SECURITY.md

 # Security Policy

-It is the poolicy of this project to create "secure by default" software, althoug as has too often been proven, that isn't always practical.
+It is the policy of this project to create "secure by default" software, although as has too often been proven, that isn't always practical.
 We appreciate any security reports, ideally as described in the "reporting a vulnerability" section below.